To learn what your business could achieve, get in contact on 0333 202 1011

 Providers range from the very small through to medium sized providers and then onto larger tier 1's such as BT.
 With the word 'premium' you might expect the line pricing to be significantly higher than the lower cost smaller providers.
 However, BT is typically never the lowest cost, but the pricing is not far out considering the scale and breadth of their leased line network.

-One of the reasons dedicated BT leased lines have become competitive surrounds a couple of critical areas.
+One of the reasons dedicated leased lines have become competitive surrounds a couple of critical areas.
 The first is the limitations of broadband Internet speeds, in particular, upload.
-With some significant advances in fibre to the cabinet based services, the upload speed is still an issue for some organisations.
+Even with some significant advances in fibre to the cabinet based services, the upload speed is still an issue for some organisations.

-Also, broadband is a copper based service which does not pose the same attributes as an end to end fibre based leased circuit.
+Also, with exception of FTTP, broadband is a copper based service which does not pose the same attributes as an end to end fibre based leased circuit.
 With clients suffering issues with poor quality copper, variable speeds and a higher incidence of downtime, a leased line has become more compelling than ever.

 If your budget is limited, the overall Ethernet 100MB leased line fibre pricing vs. FTTC broadband may well be an issue.
 We see pricing from £150 to around £1000 per month depending on the distance from the providers network.
 When you consider Business Broadband ranges from £20 to £50 per month, leased lines are a significant cost uplift depending on the size of your business.

-The pricing of 1Gbits BTNet Ethernet is becoming significantly lower due to the increasing demand for this level of bandwidth.
+The pricing of 1Gbps Ethernet is becoming significantly lower due to the increasing demand for this level of bandwidth.
 We have witnessed the demise of the 10Mbits circuits as 100Mbits speeds are now the lowest entry level within the marketplace.
-Readers should note that tiered circuits are the standard - for example; you could opt for 100Mbits tiered at 10Mbits.
+Readers should note that tiered circuits are the standard - for example; you could opt for 100Mbps tiered at 10Mbps.
 When using our quotation service, let our team know your preferred option.

 WAN / SIP / TRADITIONAL TELEPHONY / LAN / WIRELESS / CALL RECORDING / MERAKI